 PhoScope’s first project program, Recreo de Noche, is a serial model for the rapid implementation of solar-powered playgrounds in Puerto Rico and PhoScope partnered with Lighting in Action (LIA) and Concepteurs Lumière Sans Frontières (LSF) to launch a pilot project in San Juan in the fall of 2018.
 PhoScope is currently developing two more programs with replicable project models: Lighting for Unplanned Settlements, which is based on the ongoing solar lighting project developed for Fokal in Haiti, and Lighting for Transitional Refuge.

-Outreach and fundraising will begin in the fall of 2018.
+Outreach and fundraising for all ongoing and upcoming programs will begin in the fall of 2018.